 5.37.8.2 Periodicity and N6 Jitter Information associated with Periodicity

-At AF Session Establishment with QoS, the 5G System may be provided with Periodicity information for NG RAN to configure UE power management for connected mode DRX.
-The Periodicity information is provided by the AF to the PCF via NEF or directly to the PCF when the AF is trusted.Editor's note: The method used to provide the Periodicity information to SMF is FFS.
+At AF Session Establishment with QoS, the 5G System may be provided with Traffic Assistance information for NG RAN to configure UE power management for connected mode DRX.
+Traffic Assitance information contains Periodicity information.
+The Traffic Assistance information is provided by the AF to the PCF via NEF or directly to the PCF when the AF is trusted.
+The Traffic Assistance information is provided either in a container, called Traffic Assitance Container in case it is provided by a trusted AF or as input traffic parameters to NEF which generates the Traffic Assistance Container and forwards it to the PCF.

-The PCF should send the Periodicity information received from the AF and includes an indication for SMF to request UPF to perform jitter measurements within PCC Rules, in accordance with the operator's local policies.
+The PCF should send the Traffic Assistance information received from the AF and includes an indication for SMF to request UPF to perform jitter measurements within PCC Rules, in accordance with the operator's local policies.

 Upon reception of PCC rule, the SMF determines the TSCAI and forwards it to the NG-RAN.
 If the PCC rule includes an indication to perform jitter measurements, the SMF also sends the DL Periodicity to the UPF and requests the UPF to monitor and periodically report the Jitter information associated with the DL Periodicity using the N4 Session Modification procedure, see clause 5.8.5.11.
 It provides the DL Periodicity in the request to the UPF.